raphlinus/raphlinus.github.io/_posts/2021-05-05-stack-monoid-revisited.md

     result.push(intersect(element.bbox, stack.last()))
 ```

 Basically, this represents the fact that each drawing element is clipped by all the clip paths in the path up to the root of the tree.
+Having precise bounding boxes is essential for the performance and correctness of later stages in the pipeline.
+There's a bit more discussion in [clipping in piet-gpu] (an issue in this blog that hopefully will become a post soon).

 The computation of bounding box intersections is not particularly tricky.
 If it were just a sequence of pushes and no pops, it could easily be modelled by a scan (generalized prefix sum) operation over the "rectangle intersection" monoid.
 The tricky part is the stack, which is basically unbounded in size.
 In my previous post, I had some ideas how to handle that, as the stack *is* a monoid, but the proposal wasn't all that practical.
 For one, it required additional scratch space that was difficult to bound in advance.